embatty/KL_2025/course_modules_2025/Metagenomics/WCS_Metagenomics_Illumina_Thailand2025.md

 - **What It Does**: metaSPAdes assembles contigs by building a de Bruijn graph adapted for metagenomic data.
 - **Output**: Assembled contigs are saved in the `metaspades_output/` directory.
+- **Warning**: This step is usually time consuming and memory intensive.

 **A**. **Review Assembly Results**:
 Inspect `contigs.fasta` in `metaspades_output/` to check contig lengths and quality.